pawelpiwosz/TheGame-Serverless/README.md

 ## :lock: Final architecture

-I'd like to create the final architecture from this excercise after the game will end.
+I'd like to create the final architecture from this excercise after the end of the game.

 ## :notebook_with_decorative_cover: Table of contents